myokit/myokit/docs/source/api_simulations/LongSimulations.rst

 to be displayed.
 Running from the console, a :class:`ProgressPrinter` can be used to periodically provide status updates.

+A special reporter :class:`Timeout` is provided that doesn't provide feedback, but will cancel a simulation after a given time limit is reached.

 .. autoclass:: ProgressReporter

 .. autoclass:: ProgressPrinter

+.. autoclass:: Timeout